Peter and Rome

 The Idea that Peter Was Not the Only Possible Apostle the Church Could be Traced Through is Not a New Idea

-While some Roman Catholics like to suggest that they have the only apostolic succession, this is not the view of the Eastern Orthodox Church, the Churches of God, or even by one of their most renowned historians, Tertullian.
+While some Roman Catholics like to suggest that they have the only apostolic succession, this is not the view of the Eastern Orthodox Church, the Churches of God, or even by one of Rome's most renowned historians, Tertullian.

 Towards the end of the second century or the beginning of the third century, Tertullian wrote the following: